 Related Services and Therapies

-Individualized Education Programs (IEPs) often combine services to achieve the right balance.
+Related services are provided to help maximize each student’s ability to achieve his or her educational goals.
+Related services should be delivered in the least restrictive environment and, as much as appropriate, integrated into the classroom.
 Educators agree that students usually do better when they get the supports they need in the context of classroom work (instead of being "pulled out").
 More and more, you will find that specialists come into the classroom and collaborate with teachers, aides, and other adults to support students.
+Either way, related services should be closely coordinated with the student’s teachers, other instructional personnel, and parents/guardians in support of instructional goals.
+Each related service should be re-assessed annually in conjunction with the review of the student’s IEP.
+For more information, see the related services guiding philosophy, talk to your child's teachers or providers or e-mail email@example.com.

 When a student requires related services, the DOE first attempts to identify a DOE employee who can provide the recommended related service; if none is available, we seek a contracted agency related service provider.
-It is the responsibility of the DOE, either through a Network or the CSE to coordinate with agencies.
+It is the responsibility of the DOE, either through a Borough Field Support Center (BFSC) or a district Committee on Special Education (CSE) to coordinate with agencies.
 If neither the DOE nor a contracted agency is available, the DOE issues a related service authorization (RSA), enabling the parents to identify an independent provider to serve their child at DOE expense.
 The DOE is required to approve the provider before services may be rendered.
 Please note that provider assignment is an annual process, and the DOE's overall policy on the provision of related services, including the issuance of RSAs, has not changed this year.
 To read more about the citywide related services policy and practice, please click here.

-These related services help in the way your child understands sounds and language (called auditory processing), with articulation or phonological skills, comprehension, use of syntax, pragmatics, voice production and fluency.
+Speech/Language Therapy help in the way your child understands sounds and language (called auditory processing), with articulation or phonological skills, comprehension, use of syntax, pragmatics, voice production and fluency.
 They are often integrated into lessons about reading and writing.
+Learn more about ways in which Speech/Language Therapy improve students' listening, speaking, reading and writing skills in school.

 These services are designed to improve social and emotional functioning in the areas of appropriate school behavior, discipline, self control, conflict resolution if your child is experiencing difficulty interacting appropriately with adults or peers, withdrawal or acting out, low self-esteem or poor coping skills that significantly interfere with learning.